bs-darshan/scan-n-mark/README.md

 # scan-n-mark
-# Attendance Management System
+# Attendance Management System (android project)

 ## Overview

-The Attendance Management System is an Android application that enables students or participants to mark their attendance by scanning QR codes.
+The scan N mark is an Android application that enables students or participants to mark their attendance by scanning QR codes.
 The project uses Firebase Realtime Database for storing attendance data.
 This README provides an overview of the project, its features, and instructions for setting it up.

 ## Features